Skip to main content

 “Elsa Morante at the Biopolitical Turn: Becoming-Woman, Becoming-Animal, Becoming-Imperceptible”, in Animality In Italian Literature.
 London: Palgrave McMillan, 2014, pp. 129-144.

-“Moro’s Body Between Enlightenment and PostModernism: Terror, Murder and Meaning in the Writings of Leonardo Sciascia and Jean Baudrillard”, in Remembering Moro: The Cultural Legacy of the 1978 Kidnapping, Giancarlo Lombardi and Ruth Glynn, eds.
+“Moro’s Body Between Enlightenment and Postmodernism: Terror, Murder and Meaning in the Writings of Leonardo Sciascia and Jean Baudrillard”, in Remembering Moro: The Cultural Legacy of the 1978 Kidnapping, Giancarlo Lombardi and Ruth Glynn, eds.
 Oxford: Legenda, MHRA and Maney Publishing, 2012. (pp. 63-78).

 Selected Book-length Translations: